jnlinao/penguin/README.md

 * Designed a successful model logistic regression with an 87% precision score
 * Delivered a user-facing product with a simple UI and effective data communication of model
 * Saved thousands of $'s
+* Convinved stakeholders of the importance of treating data as asset; importance of quality data collection